OUR COALITION

 "I know that Colorado needs leaders with ground-level experience, problem-solving skills and a strong moral compass.
 Amanda Gonzalez has run elections in my community in a smart and transparent way.
 She has the experience needed to protect our democracy."

-— Representative Lisa Feret, Colorado House of Representatives District 24
+— Lisa Feret, Colorado House of Representatives District 24

 • A woman with brown hair smiling while leaning against a beige brick wall outdoors, wearing a black top and a layered pearl and metallic necklace.